-This week I am delighted to be joining with 25 of my bloggy buddies to bring you a holiday traditions blog hop!
-(If you are popping over from Like a Saturday, welcome!!)
-We will all be sharing some of the things that have become traditions with our families, and I hope that you will share some of your traditions in the comments as well.
+Along with my table decor, today I will be sharing some of the things that have become traditions with my family, and I hope that you will share some of your traditions in the comments as well.

 I love mixing some of my newer pieces with things that have been passed down in my family, like my grandmother’s napkins and real silver flatware.
 It is so special to be able to have those things to remember her by.

 My other grandmother’s china cabinet also graces our dining room so her memory is with us too, and it is fun to change out its contents to coordinate with the holiday season.

 One family tradition that goes all the way back to my mother’s childhood is to have fondue around the table on Christmas Eve.
 I love it not only because of the yummy food that comes with it, but also because it’s a great interactive meal, which makes the perfect setting for conversation and making memories.